 Storage Gateway uses local storage attached to the server (or virtual server) for hosting the file systems and cache.
 Files written to a file system in Storage Gateway are uploaded to the associated Object Storage bucket, with a portion of the file set maintained locally in the file system as a warm cache.

-For optimal performance, reliability, and fault tolerance, following these guidelines when configuring the local Storage Gateway storage:
+For optimal performance, reliability, and fault tolerance, follow these guidelines when configuring the local Storage Gateway storage:

 Multiple disks (hard disk drives or solid-state drives) in a RAID10 set provide an optimal balance of performance, reliability, and fault tolerance.
-Alternatively, RAID6 can be used.
+Alternatively, you can use RAID6.

-Avoid RAID0 or single disk (no RAID) due to the potential for data loss due to disk failure.
+Avoid RAID0 or single disk (no RAID) because of the potential for data loss upon disk failure.

 Provision storage that can accommodate the read cache and write buffer (for ingesting new files) without ever becoming more than 80% full.

 In general, use storage that is at least 1.5 times the size of the file set that you want to hold in read cache.
-For example, lets say the expected size of the entire file set is 50 TB and 10% (5 TB) of that file set is accessed frequently.
+For example, assume that the expected size of the entire file set is 50 TB and 10% (5 TB) of that file set is accessed frequently.
 Ensure that the file system cache storage has at least 7.5 TB of usable capacity.
-If the cache size reaches a near-full threshold, any data ingest results in an out of space error in Storage Gateway.
+If the cache size reaches a near-full threshold, any data ingestion results in an out of space error in Storage Gateway.

 When you provision local storage at installation time, ensure that you allocate at least the recommended 500 GB for file system cache.
 Otherwise, Storage Gateway generates a warning message.

-Remember that the file system cache of Storage Gateway serves two roles: a write buffer and a read cache.
-You can specify the maximum size for the read cache and the write buffer uses any remaining available space in the file system cache.
+Remember that the file system cache of Storage Gateway serves two roles, as both a write buffer and a read cache.
+You can specify the maximum size for the read cache.
+The write buffer uses any remaining available space in the file system cache.
 You do not explicitly specify a size for the write buffer.

-When the write buffer uses all the available file system cache space, any data ingest results in out of space error in Storage Gateway.
+When the write buffer uses all of the available file system cache space, any data ingestion results in an out of space error in Storage Gateway.

 Use the following guidelines to determine the appropriate setting for the write buffer:

 - Identify the amount of data to be uploaded in Storage Gateway.
 If a large amount of data is uploaded, the Storage Gateway write buffer can reach its maximum size.
 Exceeding the write buffer leads to I/O failure as the file system cache has no space available.
-If you can regulate data ingest, the file system cache space can be increased and I/O failure can be avoided.
-You can regulate I/O by pausing after a certain amount of data is ingested or by allowing the uploads to complete periodically before ingesting more data.
-For example, you could use this approach for backup/cron jobs when the file system cache space is less than the amount of data to be ingested.
+If you can regulate data ingestion, you can increase the file system cache space and avoid I/O failure.
+You can regulate I/O by pausing after a certain amount of data is ingested or by periodically allowing uploads to complete before ingesting more data.
+For example, you can use this approach for backup/cron jobs when the file system cache space is less than the amount of data to be ingested.

-- If your application can handle I/O failure and then resume writing data, consider setting the cache size to the amount of data that you’d like that application to tolerate before the cache space can be reclaimed.
+- Some applications can handle I/O failure, and then resume writing data.
+In this case, consider setting the cache size to the amount of data that you’d like the application to tolerate before the cache space can be reclaimed.